Guardians vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Rengifo and the Los Angeles Angels will look to get the better of Cal Quantrill, the Cleveland Guardians' named starter, on Thursday at 9:38 PM ET.
+Griffin Canning gets the nod on the mound for the Los Angeles Angels aiming to shut down Bo Naylor and the Cleveland Guardians on Friday at 9:38 PM ET.

-Oddsmakers list the Angels as -115 favorites on the moneyline, while giving the underdog Guardians -105 moneyline odds to win.
-The game's over/under is set at 8.5 runs.
+The favored Guardians have -135 moneyline odds to win against the underdog Angels, who are listed at +115.
+The total is 8 runs for the contest (with -120 odds to go over and +100 odds on the under).

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.